Upgrades for your Yamaha Disklavier! Where to Start?

 Soundboards are constructed out of solid spruce, and generally crack along their laminates over the course of decades.
 These cracks are usually not a big deal.
 Soundboard cracks become a big deal when they allow the soundboard to significantly change shape—to lose its crown—or if they form in such a way as to rattle or cause the ribs to separate.
 If you notice that one side of the crack is higher than the other, or that the crack is large enough to allow daylight through, you might have a serious crack.
 The worst cracks are often tangent to the bridges.
 If the piano sounds okay, it’s sometimes possible to continue tuning the piano with even a rather serious crack if you don’t have any other option, or if the piano is an heirloom with sentimental value, and you work to keep the humidity stable.
 Otherwise, it’s time to contact a rebuilder.

 Pianos go out of tune as humidity changes.
-Here in Maine (and New England in general), indoor humidity is highly unpredictable: Constant small fluctuations in humidity mean your piano can go out of tune even more quickly than in other parts of the country which experience only major seasonal changes.
+Here in Maine (and New England in general), indoor humidity is highly unpredictable: Constant small fluctuations in humidity mean your piano can go out of tune even more quickly than in other parts of the country.

 Major seasonal changes are not the primary reason a piano in our locale goes out of tune.
 Daily changes in humidity are the main factor.
 Fortunately, by controlling humidity, tuning stability can be improved.